Philipuss1/Twid-Notebooks/README.md

 # Twid-Notebooks
 Shhhh.
 Secret.
-You woudn't understand.
+You wouldn't understand.
 So don't.